javieroot/english/README.md

-# english
+# English course notes

-English course notes
+This notes is from English course.
+For each class I will put a summary of themes seen in classes: